About EcoSchools Canada in Alberta

 To protect student privacy, several security measures are in place on the online platform.
 Students can choose to use a pseudonym instead of their real name.
 Unlike teachers, there is no opportunity for students to enter their email address or any other contact information into the system.
 The names of registrants (including staff and students) are never made publicly available or shared with third parties other than EcoSchools Canada, the Alberta Council for Environmental Education and representatives of respective school districts.

 Grade 7-12 students are also encouraged to join the Alberta Youth Leaders for Environmental Education (AYLEE).
 Many of our existing AYLEE members have worked on action projects before and would love to share their expertise with you and your students!
-K-6 teachers, and students of all grades can access AYLEE mentorship by joining their Mentoring Slack channel.

 How do schools certify?